thesadru/genshin.py/docs/authentication.md

     - Turn off your Wi-Fi
     - Refresh the page
     - The page should display an error containing a link
-    - Copy the entire link
-- IOS
-    - Open the Paimon menu
-    - Click Feedback
-    - Wait for it to load, and a feedback page should open
-    - Press In-game issue
-    - Press Co-Op Mode
-    - There is a link at the bottom of the reply.
-Click the link.
-    - A browser should open up
     - Copy the link
 - PS
     - Open any event mail which contains a QR Code